benwiz/sasha/README.md

 ## To Do

 - Write `get-dynamodb` in Go
+- For write/get to dynamodb, the path parameter should be called `table` and should be the actual table name.

 - Set up Zing to report wemo switch status directly to DynamoDB
 - overland-receiver needs to write the current location to a DynamoDB